 Select the directory where you want to install Java VM and Eclipse.
 You can leave these fields default.
 Remember the installation folder; this is where Eclipse will be installed and must be started each time you want to open Eclipse IDE.

 Next, accept the certificates to continue the installation.

 Accept the terms & conditions.

 And that’s about it.
-Eclipse IDE has successfully installed on your Linux system.
-Now click the ‘Launch‘ button or go to the installation folder and click ‘Eclipse‘ to fire eclipse.
+Eclipse IDE has been successfully installed on your Linux system.
+Now click the ‘Launch‘ button, go to the installation folder, and click ‘Eclipse‘ to fire Eclipse.